 While the kindred work ethic keeps production running smoothly, the Jacquart ambition keeps it accelerating.

 Since Gina took over the Stormy Kromer division in 2009, she has helped expand the women’s hat and clothing selections greatly—fabric vests, down vests, mittens, long-sleeve Ts, ponchos, jackets.
 Gina is also dedicated to making the Kromer product line fill out the year by introducing hats made with a lighter material for spring and summer.

 Stormy Kromer has become more than a hat.
 It’s a brand of outerwear that makes people look and feel good any time of year.
 In any part of the country.
 And it’s still growing.

 “We’re just trying to be who we are, with the work heritage, but make it relevant for today,” Gina says.
 Relevant indeed.
 People all over the country are rocking these hats.

-One national fashion trend is lending momentum to the Stormy Kromer story: the rise of the lumbersexual look—guys from Brooklyn, New York, to Portland, Oregon, looking hot in flannel shirts and beards and buying hatchets.
+One national fashion trend is lending momentum to the Stormy Kromer story: the rise of the lumbersexual look—guys from Brooklyn, New York, to Portland, Oregon, looking hot in flannel shirts and beards.
 “We fit in there nicely,” Gina says.
 But she wants to be clear: the world came to Stormy Kromer, the company did not pursue the look.
 “We don’t chase trends,” she says.
 “You don’t get to be 100 years old by being too trendy.”

 Besides expanding the scope and style of merchandise itself, Gina is determined to watch the number of Stormy Kromer retailers grow as well.
 She’s working on bringing awareness of the name to bigger cities with cooler weather from coast to coast.
 After all, it is Stormy Kromer season.